cmayron/Legal-Calculus/README.md

 A document is not ready because it is written.
 It is ready only after it survives:

 • attack
 • narrowing
 • dismissal
 • procedural handling
 • later review

-Most failures occur not from lack of merit, but from:
+Most failures occur because of:

 • weak structure
 • missing support
 • poor sequencing